All Episodes

 These speeches are supposed to be inspiring.

-They're supposed to uh comfort uh uh it bashes the country.
+They're supposed to comfort it.

-Who was it that divided this country in the war in Iraq?
+You know, this business of division, who was it that divided this country in the war in Iraq?

-It was Barack Obama and practically every member of his party except for Joe Lieberman at the time.
+It was Barack Obama and practically every member of his party, except for Joe Lieberman at the time.

-It was Barack Obama, it was Harry Reed.
+It was Barack Obama.

 It was John Kerry.